monorepo-rocks/monorepo-rocks/apps/create-wrangler-config/PRD.md

 Present a checkbox list of features to configure:

-- Prompt: "Which features do you want to configure for your Worker?"
+- Prompt: "Which features do you want to configure for your Worker?
+(Select at least one)"
 - Use `@inquirer/prompts` checkbox for multi-select
 - Auto-detect and pre-check features based on project structure
+- **Validation**: At least one option must be selected (Entry Point OR Static Assets)

 **Feature Detection & Defaults**:

 1. **Entry Point** - Auto-checked if `src/index.ts` or `index.ts` exists
 2. **Static Assets** - Auto-checked if assets directory argument provided OR common directories detected (`public`, `static`, `assets`, `dist`)
+3. **Fallback**: If neither detected, auto-check "Entry Point" as default

 **Checkbox Options**: